 Guideline Statement 5

-Patients undergoing transurethral resection of the prostate after radiation therapy or radical prostatectomy after radiation therapy should be informed of the high rate of urinary incontinence following these procedures.
+Clinicians should inform patients undergoing radical prostatectomy or transurethral resection of the prostate after radiation therapy of the high rate of urinary incontinence following these procedures.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion